Battle of Sejny

 The Battle of Sejny (Bitwa o Sejny), Battle of Suwałki (Suvalkų mūšis) or Sejny-Augustów operation (Seinų-Augustavo operacija) took place during 2–23 September 1920, between the Polish and Lithuanian armies in the Suwałki Region.
 The fighting was especially focused on the towns of Sejny, Suwałki and Augustów (now in Poland).

 Background

 Summer 1919

 The Polish–Lithuanian War was already going on since May 1919, when the first skirmishes between Polish and Lithuanian troops happened.
 On July 26, the Supreme Council of the Entente assigned Sejny and Suwałki districts to Poland with the Foch Line.

 August–September 1919

-When the Reichswehr withdrew from Sejny and Suwałki on August 8, the Lithuanian military headquarters (komendantūra) (established in Suwałki on June 6) ceased its activities, while continuing to function in Sejny, where it was established in early 1919.
+When the Reichswehr withdrew from Sejny and Suwałki on August 8, the Lithuanian Military Commandant's Office (Karo komendantūra) (established in Suwałki on June 6) ceased its activities, while the Military Commandant's Office at Sejny, where it was established in early 1919, continued to function.

-The Suwałki district of the Polish Military Organisation (POW) (founded in early 1919) prepared the Sejny uprising, which took over the city from the Lithuanian authorities on August 23.
-The Lithuanian army took it back on August 28.
+The Suwałki district of the Polish Military Organisation (POW) (founded in early 1919) prepared the Sejny uprising, which led to Polish control over one of the centres of the Lithuanian National Revival on August 23.
+The Lithuanian Army retook it on August 28.
 However, the Lithuanian troops were forced to retreat behind the Foch line on September 6.